Is trekking in Nepal safe?

 However, we recommend you to use sunglasses, sunscreen, gloves, snow glasses, and other stuffs.
 Similarly, if you are doing easy trekking in Nepal in the summer, don’t forget to keep an umbrella as well.

-Landscape variation of Nepal Trekking
+Landscape Diversity in Nepal Trekking

 Knowledge about the landscape variation assists you to decide whether trekking in Nepal is safe or not.
 You know, Nepal is divided into three physical regions: Terai, Hill, and Himalayas, on the basis of geography.